xu/openapi/source/index.html.md

 ### Response Content

 <aside class="notice">The return data contains a list and each item in the list represents a match result</aside>
 Field               | Data Type | Description
 ---------           | --------- | -----------
 id                  | integer   | Internal id
-symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc order-id            | string    | The order id of this order match-id            | string    | The match id of this match price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app
+symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc order-id            | string    | The order id of this order match-id            | string    | The match id of this match trade-id            | int    | Unique trade ID (NEW) price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | The role in the transaction: taker or maker. filled-points      | string   | deduction amount (unit: in ht or hbpoint)
+fee-deduct-currency      | string   | deduction type: ht or hbpoint.

 ### Error code for invalid start-date/end-date